Chatham-Kent's Diversity, Equity, Inclusion & Justice Strategy

 Diversity, Equity, Inclusion, and Justice Calendar

-Click on the images below to view an electronic calendar of important days in March 2025.
+Click on the images below to view an electronic calendar of important days in April and May 2025.
 Click on the text to open a link to learn more.

 Outside of the days listed on the calendar, people may have regular prayer, reflection, or fasting practices.